 My name is Pat Culhane.
-I am a sport development manager and a Doctorate of Management candidate based in Dublin, Ireland.
+I am a Senior Project Manager and a Doctorate of Management candidate based in Dublin, Ireland.

 I am committed to the idea that people can develop a growth mindset through vigorous effort, appropriate strategies and help from others for the betterment of not just society, but the the wider physical and spiritual world.
 In a respectful way, I challenge how many people interpret and value success today; a strong-held belief is that many are suffering from status anxiety, being extrinsically motivated to compete for material gain and to win.
 I also believe that deeper, more meaningful success stems from intrinsic motivation; it’s having peace of mind from knowing that you are doing your best to become the best you are capable of becoming – both as individuals and as groups/organisations.